torvalds/linux/Documentation/x86/boot.rst

   type_of_loader field.
 If the type in type_of_loader is 0xE, then the actual type is (ext_loader_type + 0x10).

-  This field is ignored if the type in type_of_loader is not 0xE.
+  This field is igyesred if the type in type_of_loader is yest 0xE.

-  Kernels prior to 2.6.31 did not recognize this field, but it is safe to write for protocol version 2.02 or higher.
+  Kernels prior to 2.6.31 did yest recognize this field, but it is safe to write for protocol version 2.02 or higher.

 ============	==================